tsufurukawa/personal_blog/source/_posts/2014-08-04-feature-spec-with-capybara.markdown

 click_link "Forgot Password?"
 ```

-Notice how readable this bit of code is!!
-This is the beauty of working with the Capybara API - even a non-programmer can read and decipher the code.
+Notice how readable this code is!!
+This is the beauty of working with the Capybara API - even a non-programmer can read and decipher it.

 Once the user clicks on the link, it will redirect to this page where the user is prompted to enter an email address.
 Then inside our server side code (specifically inside the `ForgotPasswordsController`, we send out an email with directions to reset the password if the said email address does indeed exist in our database.